mgwedd/ifa2-post-types/README.md

 5. Inject `single-podcast.php` into the `child-theme` subdirectory of the `theme`.
 6. Clear all of the caches.
 7. Monitor the site for a moment to check stability.
 Check the Kinsta error logs.
 If it's stable, proceed; if not, revert to the failsafe image and do a post op.
-8. **TODO** Plan this out, but essentially Transfer the content of the old podcast posts into the new post type and republish (?)
+8. **TODO** Plan this out, but essentially transfer the content of the old podcast posts into the new post type and republish (?)
-9. **TODO** Change the Filter on the Podcast page (in the theme UI) to filter for the new podcast post type rather than the old category hack we were using.
+9. **TODO** Change the Filter on the Podcast page ([on the theme UI](https://imgur.com/a/kjuG7Wg)) to filter for the new podcast post type rather than the old category hack we were using.
 10. Go into the WP SEO Structured Data plugin settings and enable all the new post types (see closed issues in this repo for instructions).
 11. Follow [these instructions](https://help.coschedule.com/hc/en-us/articles/215858037-Using-Custom-Post-TypesThe) to enable CoSchedule for this new post type.
 If it doesn't appear on CoSchedule's UI, then we know that the post type isn't being populated in the `wp-posts` table in the database, so go about figuring that out.
 Talk to James about this if needed.
 10. Monitor and test extensively.